-If you’re thinking of splashing out on a new (to you) motorhome, or renting one to holiday in for a while; the question ‘how warm is a Motorhome?’ may be one that you’ve asked yourself.
+If you’re thinking of splashing out on a new motorhome or campervan, the question ‘how warm is a Motorhome?’ may be one that you’ve asked yourself.

 Before parting with your cash, you’ll want to know how comfortable this means of travel and living actually is.
 However short, or long-term you’re planning to travel for.
 We want to share our experience with you to help you determine what else you may need to take with you on your journey.